saachiraju/StudyZone-CS180/README.md

 **Discussion Board:** Interact with other students in the class

-**Practice Test Generator:** Allows them to create practice tests to review class content
+**Practice Test Generator:** Allows users to create AI-generated practice tests to review class content